NathanTP/fakefaas/python/libff/kaas/README.md

     {
-        "library" : # Absolute path to the CUDA wrapper shared library, "kernel"  : # name of the wrapper func in library to call, "inputs"  : [ # list of input buffersSpecs to use ], "temps"   : [ # list of temporary buffersSpecs to use ], "outputs" : [ # list of output buffersSpecs to use ], "nGrid"   : # Number of CUDA grids to use when invoking, "nBlock"  : # Number of CUDA blocks to use when invoking }
+        "library" : # Absolute path to the CUDA wrapper shared library, "kernel"  : # name of the wrapper func in library to call, "arguments": [ # list of tuples, first value is bufferSpec to use, second value is string denoting type (i -> input, o -> output, t -> temporary ]
+        "nGrid"   : # Number of CUDA grids to use when invoking, "nBlock"  : # Number of CUDA blocks to use when invoking }